 The autochthonous birds are quite well represented.
-Some of the smaller islands are excellent habitats where gulls and sea swallows nest, as well as some rare genuses of cormorants.
+Some of the smaller islands are excellent habitats where seagulls and terns nest, as well as some rare genuses of cormorants.
 Brijuni are also important seasonal habitats of northern bird species and the most interesting is the locality of Saline.
 It is a very damp area with three marshy lakes of 8 acres of fenced area with the aim of forming an ornithological reservation.
-The biggest lake is overgrown with reed and is a good nestling ground for pratincoles, quails, coots, grebes and wild ducks.
+The biggest lake is overgrown with reed and is a good nesting ground for pratincoles, quails, coots, grebes and wild ducks.

 In the crowns of pines we can find nests of sparrow hawks, goshawks and common buzzards.
 Of other predatory birds there are the marsh harriers and moor harriers.